 Male Zucchini flowers

 This is certainly a peasant dish, which I think came to fruition when the plant was over loaded with male flowers.
 You should only pick the males, while leaving the female flowers brings the fruit of the zucchini.
 Pick your flowers in the morning when they are still closed.
 Use your fingers to gently open them up to wash out any insects which have found a home deep down inside.
 The rest of your success depends on the batter and your frying talents.
 This is a short, quick fry that even a novice could succeed at and you get the Fried Zucchini Flowers.

-- zucchini flowers closed, picked in the morning
+- 10 medium zucchini flowers closed, pick in the morning

-- salt/pepper pinch of each during the frying process
+- 1 pinch salt and pepper during the frying process

 - olive oil for frying

 - pick your flowers, then wash them out, and lay them on a towel to dry.

 - in a little bowl, crack your eggs, and beat.
 Add the flower and milk until your consistency is thick, thus like a batter.

 - take the flowers, one by one and dip in the batter

 - coat all sides, then put into the frying pan which is at fry temperature, with olive oil.